datacommonsorg/data/scripts/india_wris/README.md

 The water quality indices imported in Ground Water quality data and Surface Water quality data can be found inside `./util/` folder. [groundWater.json](./util/groundWater.json) contains the pollutants and chemical properties dictated in the ground water dataset.
 Similarly, [surfaceWater.json](./util/surfaceWater.json) contains the pollutants and chemical properties dictated in the surface water dataset.

+Raw data can be found inside [data](./data/) folder.

-To know more about the datasets and the portal, visit [WRIS website](https://indiawris.gov.in/wris/#/home).
+To know more about the datasets and WRIS, visit [WRIS website](https://indiawris.gov.in/wris/#/home).